elisabethchr/FYS4150-3150/Project_4/data/README.md

-This folder contains all data (.txt) files for each task.
+This folder contains data (.txt) files for each task.